 This oil has a nutty aroma and is extracted by pressing or solvent extraction from the wheat “germ.”
 It is a valuable source of Vitamin E, a natural antioxidant, and is more resistant to light and heat than vegetable oils.
 It helps relieve dermatitis symptoms, promotes skin cell formation, and improves blood circulation.
 Wheatgerm Oil is used to prevent and reduce scarring and speeds up healing of cuts and wounds.
 The wheat we know today is from a hybrid wild wheat that grew 10,000 years ago in the Middle East.
 The wheatgerm portion of wheat grain contains 25% of the protein along with many minerals and vitamins.

-Vaccinium corymbosum (Blueberry) extract
+Vaccinium myrtillus (Blueberry) extract

-Beneficial to the eyes and circulation, Blueberry is high in anti-oxidants and gentle fruit acids that go to work to help stabilise cell membranes, strengthen capillaries, reduce redness, tone and rejuvenate the skin.
+Beneficial to the eyes and circulation, blueberry is high in anti-oxidants and gentle fruit acids that go to work to help stabilise cell membranes, strengthen capillaries, reduce redness, tone and rejuvenate the skin.

 Vaccinium macrocarpon (Cranberry) seed oil